 ANDREW BECK is a production and development executive at The Weinstein Company.
 Prior to TWC, he was an analyst in HBO’s Original Programming- Strategy, Planning & Operations department and a researcher at Columbia University’s Institute for Social and Economic Research and Policy.
 Beck is a graduate of NYU and Columbia University’s Graduate School of the Arts

 Prior to joining Circle of Confusion, Jairo built a reputation for finding up and coming talent working as a Manager at 3 Arts Entertainment and as a Creative Executive at Warner Bros., where in 2009 he was credited for spotting Uruguayan director Fede Alvarez and his short Panic Attack!
-Alvarez would go on to direct Evil Dead (2013) and Don't Breathe (2016).
+Alvarez would go on to direct EVIL DEAD and DON'T BREATHE.

 Company and client credits include: